-Under the Company's 2021 Omnibus Equity Incentive Plan (the "2021 Plan"), the Company may grant options to purchase common stock, restricted stock awards, performance stock awards, incentive bonus awards, other cash-based awards or directly issue shares of common stock to employees, directors and consultants of the Company.
-The 2021 Plan provides for the issuance of up to 593,340 shares, all of which may, but need not, be issued in respect of Incentive Stock Options.
+Under the Company's 2021 Omnibus Equity Incentive Plan (the "2021 Plan"), the Company may grant options to purchase common stock, restricted stock awards, performance stock awards, incentive bonus awards, other cash-based awards or directly issue shares of common stock to employees, directors, and consultants of the Company.
+The 2021 Plan provides for the issuance of up to 1,648,213 shares, all of which may, but need not, be issued in respect of Incentive Stock Options.
 Options may be granted at an exercise price per share of not less than 100% of the fair market value at the date of grant.
-Options granted are exercisable over a maximum term of 10 years from the date of grant and generally vest over a period of four years.
+Stock awards granted are exercisable over a maximum term of 10 years from the date of grant and generally vest over a period offour years for employees and one year for directors of the Company's board and consultants.